Skip to main content

 Influencers: How We Perceive Them and Why They Matter

-Hello everyone, welcome to What's in the middle.
+Hello everyone, welcome to What's in the Middle.
 I have been slightly triggered, which prompted me to further research what an influencer is.

 Gurus and influencers can be great resources, but it's important to remember that they are human.
 Just like anyone else, they can make mistakes.